dimajix/flowman/docs/config.md

   sequentially.
 The alternative implementation `com.dimajix.flowman.execution.ParallelExecutor` will run multiple targets in parallel (if they are not depending on each other)

+- `flowman.execution.executor.parallelism` *(type: int)* *(default: 1)*
+The number of mappings to be processed in parallel.
+Increasing this number may help in scenarios where many relations are read from and their initial setup is slow (for example due to slow directory listings).
+With the default value of 1, the parallelism is completely disabled and a non-threaded code path is used instead.

 - `flowman.execution.executor.parallelism` *(type: int)* *(default: 4)*
 The number of targets to be executed in parallel, when the `ParallelExecutor` is used.